How to choose compression stockings in 5 steps?

 Follow the sizing chart for the compression socks brand and model to measure your size.

-Note: How to measure your compression stockings size may differ depending on the stocking model and length you choose.
+Note: How to measure your compression stockings size may differ depending on the chosen stocking model and length.

 For Doctor Brace compression socks, you can watch this tutorial on how to measure compression stockings: